Syunjyan/GeneralizableSound-Bem/README.md

-## How to Create a Scene and Use the MC-Bem
+## How to Create a Scene and Use the MC-Bem （new）

 If you need to create a new scene and use the MC-Bem, you can utilize the tools provided in `src/scene.py`, create the `dataset/xxx` directory, add mesh file and modify the `config.json` file in that directory as described below.